shaharyaryousuf/openshift-install-4/README.md

 # Introduction
-This project documents how you can setup a complete Red Hat OpenShift 4.2 cluster on a single VMware ESXi host machine.
+This project documents how you can setup a complete Red Hat OpenShift 4.2 cluster on a single VMware ESXi host machine with Terrraform.

 The configuration files and scripts used for the installation are also maintained by this project.